-Thousands of people missing after Hurricane Michael; death toll at 17
+Thousands of people reported missing after Hurricane Michael; death toll at 17

 “I don’t think we know enough,” he said.
 “We’ve got to finish search and rescue.
 The other thing on top of that, a lot of people get hurt afterwards.
 That’s why we talk about: Make sure you know how to use a generator.
 Don’t put it inside your house.
 Be careful with all the chain saws … and don’t touch downed power lines.”

-Officials said they received thousands of calls of people who were missing following Hurricane Irma which hit the state last year.
+Officials said they received thousands of calls of people who were missing following Hurricane Irma which hit the state last year, the Miami Herald reported.

 Meanwhile, Federal Emergency Management Agency Chief Brock Long said he expects the death toll will rise.